RetroMusicPlayer/RetroMusicPlayer/FAQ.md

 #### Q: Why is my device slowing down when I'm using the app?
 Retro Music is image intensive, it keeps images in the cache for quick loading.

+#### Retro music title is showing at top?:
+Please clear app cache and data.

+##### If App crashing: Sorry settings has changed internally.
+Please uninstall and install again

+##### Artist images are not loading:
+last.fm service has limited number of request to download data(downloading artist images), if that request limit exceeds it will not download for sometime.

+##### Text is not visible:
+Change theme (Black or Dark) and change back